ecadlabs/signatory/docs/azure.md

 __Rough draft, needs polish and testing__

-The goal of this guide is to configure Signatory to use a Azure KMS as a singing backend.
+The goal of this guide is to configure Signatory to use a Azure KMS as a signing backend.
 We will also show how to generate a new key inside the Azure HSM, and how to "Bring Your Own Key"/"BYOK" by showing you how to import your own key.